alex-therapeutics/diga-api-client/docs/diga_api.md

 Detailed information about the IK numbers can be found [here](https://www.gkv-datenaustausch.de/media/dokumente/leistungserbringer_1/GR_IK_2020-06-01.pdf) (German only).

-> Das IK ist ein eindeutiges Merkmal für die Abrechnung medizinischer und rehabilitativer
-> Leistungen mit den Trägern der Sozialversicherung [...]
-Es gilt damit als offizielles Kennzeichen der Leistungsträger und Leistungserbringer
+> Das IK ist ein eindeutiges Merkmal für die Abrechnung medizinischer und rehabilitativer Leistungen mit den Trägern der Sozialversicherung [...]
-> im Schriftverkehr und für Abrechnungszwecke (§ 293 SGB V).

-IK numbers are unique identifiers, 9 digits long, which are required for the billing of medical services and used as official identifiers.
+IK numbers are unique identifiers, 9 digits long, required for the billing of medical services and used as official identifiers.
 Therefore, every DiGA manufacturer must request an IK number.
 An IK number is also required when [requesting a certificate from ITSG](https://www.itsg.de/produkte/trust-center/zertifikat-beantragen/) which is required for encrypting and decrypting the `nutzdaten` of the request.
 IK numbers might be updated when the name, address, or billing address of a company changes.

 The linked document also holds more information about how the numbers are structured and more importantly, how they can be requested.